 Then, in Jerusalem, the people confessed to Ezra that many of the Jews, including priests, had married pagan women during the exile.
 We discuss the Law concerning marriage with unbelievers and note that this was not a racial thing, it was a command against intermarrying with pagans.
 It was not an easy thing, but something that was necessary, especially for those who served in the Temple.

-Join us in Israel this year!
-We will lead another tour through the Holy Land October 12-25, 2020, with an optional four-day extension to the mysterious megalithic sites on the island of Sardinia to investigate the links between Sardinia and Israel.
+Join us in Israel next year!
+We will lead another tour through the Holy Land April 18-May 1, 2021, with an optional four-day extension to Mount Nebo, Wadi Rum, and Petra in Jordan.

 For more information, log on to SkyWatchTV.com/IsraelTour.